 With help from industry producers and veterinarians, microbiologist Michael Day and research leader Laszlo Zsak, in SEPRL’s Endemic Poultry Viral Diseases Research Unit, collected intestinal samples from five different turkey flocks affected by enteric disease.
 To identify and characterize viruses using metagenomics, they prepared intestinal homogenates from the samples.
-The homogenates were filtered to remove larger constituents, such as bacteria, and leave the smaller particles, such as viruses.
+The homogenates were filtered to remove larger constituents, like bacteria, and leave the smaller particles, like viruses.
 Metagenomics techniques were then used to sequence nucleic acid of all the RNA viruses present in the samples.

 “I was expecting to find RNA sequences from viruses that had not been described before in the poultry gut,” Day says.
 “It turned out that there were quite a number of viruses in that particular sample.”

 A comparison to similar viruses in computer databases showed that the intestinal virus metagenome contained thousands of pieces of nucleic acid representing many groups of known and unknown turkey viruses.
-Common avian viruses such as astrovirus, reovirus and rotavirus were confirmed.
-Many RNA viruses, for example, members of the Picornaviridae family, were also detected.
+Common avian viruses such as astrovirus, reovirus, and rotavirus were confirmed.
+Many RNA viruses, like members of the Picornaviridae family, were also detected.

-Day examined the validation results of a new molecular diagnostic assay for a turkey picobirnavirus.
-He used a metagenomic approach to detect the novel picobirnavirus RNA in turkeys experiencing enteric (intestinal) disease.
+Microbiologist Michael Day examines the validation results of a new molecular diagnostic assay for a turkey picobirnavirus.
+Day used a metagenomic approach to detect the novel picobirnavirus RNA in turkeys experiencing enteric (intestinal) disease.

 “Because metagenomics is so powerful, we generated and continued to analyze additional data from these samples and discovered a new bacteriophage,” Zsak says.
 “Until now, no one had described this kind of phage in turkey enteric samples.”